digitarald/digitarald-fancyupload/showcase/photoqueue/docs.md

+Don't think that the uploader can handle only images!
+But since this showcase is called "Queued Photo Uploader", the selectable file-types are limited to images.
+Check the showcase JavaScript shown under this paragraph for more options.

 ### What happens?

 The PHP script does not save the files but [logs](../script.log) every request.
 Check the Firebug console for event debugging logs.